futuregrid/flask_oneclick/flask_airavata/src/readme.txt

 	   JAVA_HOME environment variable properly.

 4) Once an image is created, it takes some time to assign an public IP to it.
-Therefore, I am doing the image configuration in two steps
-	Step 1: Create the VM image
-	Step 2: Once the public IP is assigned to the VM, Airavata is installed on it.

    GVL: you should use Grizzly on FG and introduce a wait statement while waiting for the VM that you create.
         logging into the vm and saying uname -a will be a good test easy to add

-   Heshan : I will look into this.

-6) Fix the todos in server.py (Will fix over the weekend)

-7) Add a UI to start/stop a server.
-Backend code is already there Will fix over the weekend)
+   Heshan : I have fixed this using Python threads and by monitoring the datastructure for the public ip.
+	    Once public ip is assigned, software is installed in that particular machine.